teohzhenying/machine-learning/README.md

 I rewrote some machine learning algorithms - instead of using the sklearn library - for educational purposes and thus, their accuracy cannot be verified.
 Thanks for being patient!
-Anbd thanks to any of the dataset contributors.
+And thanks to any of the dataset contributors.